johnasharifi/CppStructures/README.md

 # CppStructures

+The purpose of this repository is to force me to train myself in writing C++ from scratch without Intellisense, compiled run-throughs, or syntax highlighting.

- Some quick implementations of procedural content in C++
+ Some quick implementations of procedural content in C++.

 # Setting up work environment